prayagnshah/Sound-Extraction/README.md

 ## About

-This is the tool to extract bird sounds from the long audios and slice the BAT recordings into smaller parts to make it compatible with the analysis workflow.
-Moreover, software like SonoBAT will be able to handle the recordings.

-Get your extracted audio files new dimension according to the sunrise, sunset, nocturnal, dusk, etc.

-Extraction will work for both type of format of files (wav and flac).
+Use this tool to segment (i.e., clip or slice), copy, and extract short-duration recordings, from long-duration WAV or FLAC files.
+Segmenting audio files into smaller parts can make recordings compatible for certain analytical workflows and allow for easier manipulation and sharing.
+Segment and extracting recordings based on a list of recording start times (date times) and a desired duration.
+This allows for applications such as the extraction of stratified audio samples, among others.

 ## Setup (Windows)